domohuhn/mutation-test/README.md

     </file>
 </files>
 ```
+The application will perform the mutation tests in sequence on the listed files.
+All mutations that are not in an exclusion or inside a whitelisted area will be applied.
 ### Commands
+The commands block lets you specify the command line programs to verify that a mutation is detected.
+The commands are run in document sequence and must be each a single command line call.
 ```Xml
 <!-- Specify the test commands here with the command element -->
 <!-- The text of the command element will be executed as shell process -->